 The development review process is another means by which the Plan recommendations will be implemented.
-Subdivision plats and site plans must be reviewed by several agencies, including the Town planning staff, Town consulting engineer, Walkersville Volunteer Fire Company, the Frederick County Department of Development Review, the Division of Water and Sewer Utilties, County Health Department, the State Highway Administration, and the Soil Conservation Service.
+Subdivision plats and site plans must be reviewed by several agencies, including the Town planning staff, Town consulting engineer, Walkersville Volunteer Fire Company, the Frederick County Department of Development Review, the Division of Water and Sewer Utilities, County Health Department, the State Highway Administration, and the Soil Conservation Service.
+Where applicable, plans can also be referred to the Frederick County Livable Frederick staff historic preservation planner and archeologist for comment.
 The Walkersville Planning Commission reviews and approves subdivision plats and site plans.